pulumi/docs/content/docs/reference/pkg/aws/elasticloadbalancing/attachment.md

     instance: aws_instance_foo.id,
 });
 ```
 {{% /example %}}
 {{% /examples %}}

-Deprecated: aws.elasticloadbalancing.Attachment has been deprecated in favour of aws.elb.Attachment

 <p class="resource-deprecated">Deprecated: {{% md %}}aws.elasticloadbalancing.Attachment has been deprecated in favour of aws.elb.Attachment{{% /md %}}</p>